-Common stock we are offering shares Common stock to be outstanding after this offering shares Use of proceeds We expect to use a majority of the net proceeds of this offering to manufacture and market our gamma cameras, build our sales and marketing capabilities, expand our DIS business and repay outstanding lines of credit of approximately \$9.2 million.
+Common stock we are offering 5,500,000 shares Common stock to be outstanding after this offering 17,998,646 shares Use of proceeds We expect to use a majority of the net proceeds of this offering to manufacture and market our gamma cameras, build our sales and marketing capabilities, expand our DIS business and repay outstanding lines of credit and notes payable of approximately \$9.7 million.
 To a lesser extent, we anticipate using the remaining net proceeds of this offering for further research and development relating to our existing products and new product opportunities, to finance regulatory approval activities and for general corporate purposes.
 We may also use a portion of the net proceeds of this offering to acquire products, technologies or businesses that are complementary to our own.
 Proposed Nasdaq National Market symbol DRAD